 Academic Probation.
-Students must maintain a 2.0 cumulative grade point average.
+Students with 1-29 hours must have a cumulative GPA of 1.75 or they will be placed on academic probation.
+Students with 30 or more hours must reach and maintain a 2.0 cumulative grade point average.
 Failure to do so will result in academic probation.
 When a student who is on probation achieves a semester GPA of 2.0, he or she may register for another semester of course work.
 A student will remain on Academic Probation until his or her cumulative GPA is 2.0 or better.